apfaffman/spt-fika/README.md

 To connect, point your SPT Launcher (Settings, enable Developer Mode, fill in the URL field) to the host address (or this container's address if you have it bridged) with the port specified (e.g, http://192.168.1.10:6969, if 192.168.1.10 is your host IP).

+Major kudos to OnniSaarni and his Dockerfile.
+All I did was follow directions, spit out an image, and post it to Docker Hub. https://github.com/OnniSaarni/SPT-Fika-Docker-Guide

 Enjoy!

 See docker registry: https://registry.hub.docker.com/r/apfaffman/fika-3.9.8